-Through this article, I invite you to a language ballad: at the heart of the Slovenian language – its history, its spoken language and its place in the Slovenian nation.
-Together, let’s discover this wonderful typical language to the people of Slovenia.
+Through this article, I invite you to a language ballad: at the heart of the Slovenian language – its history, spoken language, and place in the Slovenian nation.
+Together, let’s discover this wonderful typical language of the people of Slovenia.

-If one were to define the nation, one cannot fail to mention one’s language.
+If one were to define the nation, one could not fail to mention one’s language.
 Slovenia, a nation – Slovene, a language.
 The official language of Slovenia is Slovenian, which belongs to the group of South Slavic languages of the Indo-European family of languages.
 Slovenian speakers are called: Slovene speakers.

 Slovenian has retained some features of Old Slavic and has been influenced by Latin, German, Italian and Friulian.
 It is a language with an accent of height.
 Although different from Serbo-Croat, he shares 1/3 of his vocabulary with this language that brought together Serbs, Croats, and Bosnians.

 Between independent Slovenia in 1991 and the first Slovene principalities of the 7th and 8th centuries, Slovenia has always been integrated into larger ensembles dominated by other languages, usually German.
 If Slovenian identity has survived more than a millennium of Slovenian statehood, it is thanks to its language and literature.

 The first literary text in Slovene dates from the end of the 10th century or the beginning of the 11th century, Brižinski spomeniki.
 He was destined for evangelization.
 But it is Primož Trubar who is considered the true founder of the Slovenian literary language in the 16th century.
 In 1550 he published an Abecedarium, the first Slovenian grammar.